Independent Local Tours

 During your city tour you’ll get acquainted with heroic Polish capital which was rebuilt after almost total destruction of World War II.
 You motorcoach drives along the Royal Route with its aristocratic residences, historic churches, Warsaw University, the Monument of Warsaw Uprising, the Tomb of the Unknown Soldier, the Grand Theatre, the Belvedere Palace, the Jewish Ghetto Memorial.
 In Lazienki Park walk to the beautiful Chopin Monument and Palace on Water, summer residence of last king of Poland.
 A walking tour through the Old Town takes you to the colorful Old Market Square, St. John’s Cathedral and the picturesque Royal Castle Square with King Sigismund’s Column who moved Polish capital from Krakow to Warsaw in the 16th century.

-While in KRAKOW you may choose from following local tours with English speaking guide:
+While in KRAKOW you may choose from the following local tours with English speaking guide:

 KRAKOW CITY TOUR